soulxmn/Productivity-App/doc/sprint4/PB.md

 # Sprint 4 Product Backlog
 Completed tasks from Sprints 1, 2, and 3 have been tagged.
-There is 1 new user story, and 1 new developer story this sprint (marked accordingly).
+There is 1 new user story, and 1 new developer story this sprint (marked below).

 ## User Stories:
 1. **\[COMPLETED\]** As Lisa, a basic user, a basic user, I want to be able to register for an account, this way I can keep my tasks private.